psxdev/ps4link/README.md

   cd ../..
   cd ps4link
   make
-  make install
   ```

  4) Compile ps4sh

-  ps4sh will let you speak with ps4link
+  ps4sh will let you speak with ps4link, unset path variables added for your environment in osx to use native compiler it is a host tool

   ```
   cd /usr/local/ps4dev/git/ps4link/ps4sh